abdihashii/cloud-room-control/README.md

 # cloud-door-lock

+A control panel that connects to the Particle Photon Microcontroller.
+Locks/unlocks a servo connected to a door, also controls a relay connected to a light bulb.

+Room automation is implemented using IFTTT and a particle function, highlighted in room-automation.ino and the main javascript file.

 Design features:
   Name of each icon and its function p tag with white background

+======== UPDATES ========

 1/14/16 (1:00am):
 	Problem with icons not changing when clicked has been fixed!